My Cat Avoids the Litter Box

 But wait, what is that smell!
 And what is this in my bed!

-Nothing could me more distressing than discovering that your cat pees on everything, including on your bed.
-Especially if your kitty seems to be a happy well-adjusted cat in other ways, this behavior can cause you to wonder what the heck could be causing this most unpleasant behavior.
+Nothing could me more distressing than discovering that your has peed in your bed. especially if your kitty seems to be a happy well-adjusted cat .
+This behavior can cause you to wonder what the heck could be going on, and how to fix it.

 The Case of the Bed Pee’er